Omar Little and associates: Big Guy

 Big Guy is a friend of Butchie's who works in his bar and acts as muscle for him.
 When Omar Little is arrested Butchie sends Big Guy and Donnie to protect him, and they both deliberately get imprisoned.
 Big Guy is at the bar when Chris Partlow and Snoop ambush Butchie, and is shot in the leg.
-The Stanfield enforcers kill Butchie, and Big Guy is left alive as a witness.
+The Stanfield enforcers kill Butchie and his bodyguard, and Big Guy is left alive as a witness.
 Big Guy tells his story to Omar upon his return to Baltimore.